An Introduction:

 What should the relationship between brand and audience look like in the years ahead?

 These questions keep us sharp.
-They help make sense of complexity and guide us towards what's next.⁴
+They help make sense of complexity and guide us towards what's next.

 Thanks for being here.

 ² Sometimes those questions are strategic.
 Sometimes they’re existential.
-Both are valid.
+Both valid in our mind.

 © 2025